Golden Retriever

 The Golden Retriever originated in Scotland in the late 19th century, developed for retrieving game during hunting.
 This breed is characterized by its dense, water-repellent golden coat, a strong build, and an average height of 21.5 to 24 inches, with a weight ranging from 55 to 75 pounds.
 Known for their intelligence and friendly disposition, Golden Retrievers excel as family pets, therapy dogs, and in various canine sports, making them reliable companions and versatile working dogs.
 Their lifespan typically ranges from 10 to 12 years.

 Golden Retrievers are known for being intelligent, kind, reliable, friendly, trustworthy, and confident, affectionate, curious.
-As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
+As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Golden Retriever means committing to regular grooming (brushing several times a week), vigorous daily exercise, and consistent training from an early age.
 Their gentle, social nature makes them a wonderful addition to active families.